 Peter Poot was born in the Dutch city of The Hague in 1954 and educated in Holland before entering one of Switzerland’s leading business schools: The University of St. Gallen for Business Administration, Economics, Law and Social Sciences.
 In 1988, he joined the Chipshol Group, a company that his father Jan Poot had founded two years earlier.
 Peter Poot began his Chipshol career as Secretary of the board, becoming Chief Financial Officer four years later.
 In 1995, he ascended to his current position of Chief Executive Officer.

-While his father “was the man with the original vision,” Peter Poot explains, “we have always acted as a team.”
+While his father “was the man with the original vision,” Peter Poot explains, “we always acted as a team.”
 After studying many major airports, particularly in America, the two “saw potential that would help Schiphol airport become the number one airport in the world.
 We wanted to create the most attractive living and working environment on the continent of Europe.”
 The Poots set out to create an environment that would both attract the best foreign corporations and facilitate the way in which those companies conducted business.

 A green vision